DiyaSrivastava295/Resume-Screening-and-Job-Recommendation-System/README.md

 This is an in-progress machine learning project focused on resume screening and job recommendation using NLP techniques.

-The goal of the project is to analyze resume text, extract relevant skills, and recommend suitable job roles based on similarity matching and text processing methods.

 ## Current Progress

 * exploring NLP preprocessing techniques